jupyter/enhancement-proposals/80-kernel-info/kernel-info.md

 When connecting a new websocket to an existing kernel via the Jupyter server, if the kernel execution is stopped on a breakpoint, the messages sent over the websocket get no reply.
-This is because when establibshing a new websocket connection, the Jupyter server will send `kernel_info` requests to the kernel and will prevent sending any other request until it receives a `kernel_info` reply.
-Since the `kernel_info` request is sent on the shell channel and the kernel executino is stopped, it cannot reply to that request.
+This is because when establishing a new websocket connection, the Jupyter server will send `kernel_info` requests to the kernel and will prevent sending any other request until it receives a `kernel_info` reply.
+Since the `kernel_info` request is sent on the shell channel and the kernel execution is stopped, it cannot reply to that request.

 ## Proposed enhancement

-We propose to state in the Jupyter Messaging Protocol that the `kernel_info` request muter st be sent on the control channel exclusively.
+We propose to state in the Jupyter Messaging Protocol that the `kernel_info` request can be sent on both the shell and the control channels.
+Although both channels supports the `kernel_info` message, clients are encouraged to send it on the control channel as it will always be able to handle it, while the shell channel may be stopped.

 ### Impact on existing implementations

-There should not be any impact on the existing kernels, since the current specification states that any message that can be sent on the shell channel could be sent on the control channel.
+This JEP impacts kernels since it requires them to support receiving 'kernel\_info\_request' on the dontrol channel in addition to receiving them on the shell channel.

-The only impact of this change (beyond the protocol itself) is on the Jupyter Server, which must be updated accordingly.
+It also has an impact on  the Jupyter Server, which must be updated accordingly.

 ## Relevant Resources (GitHub repositories, Issues, PRs)